 Utilize supportive strategies to assist in the continued maintenance of all languages

-Most teachers cannot teach in all languages, but it’s important for all Early Care and Education staff to be proficient in English.
-But not at the expense of seeking to preserve the child’s home language and culture—although some dual language learner families would prefer an English-only approach to education, research has shown that the loss of proficiency in a child’s home language correlates to the loss of connection with family values and cultural norms.
+Most teachers cannot teach in all languages, but it’s important for some Early Care and Education staff to be proficient in the languages of the children they serve.
+However, this should not come at the expense preserving the child’s home language and culture.
+Although, some dual language learner families would prefer an English-only approach to education, research has shown that the loss of proficiency in a child’s home language correlates to the loss of connection with family values and cultural norms.